TheWallOfDucks/chaos-duck/README.md

 - `profile`: Profile in your AWS .credentials file to use.
 Defaults to "default"
 - `stage`: Deployment stage in AWS.
 Defaults to "dev"
 - `services`: Comma separated service values to invoke chaos on.
 Defaults to all services
+    - These values are not case sensitive
 - `slackWebhookUrl`: Slack webhook url to post notifications to
+- `chaosUrl`: The url to call when invoking Chaos Duck
+    - This value will be ignored during deployments

 ### Using CLI Options